 Centerfield, Utah - Raymond Paul Hartung, passed away at the age of 100, on June 12, 2025 surrounded by his family at his home in Centerfield.
-Raymond was born on May 24, 1925 in Mason, Wisconsin to William and Regina Hartung.
+He was born May 24, 1925 in Mason, Wisconsin to William and Regina Ann Materne Hartung.

 Ray was a dedicated family man, who worked hard in the commercial construction field.
 Ray spent years traveling the Western United States setting modular buildings for schools, churches, offices, and job sites.
 Later in life, he and Ethel ran their own business, South Valley Trailer Sales, selling horse trailers and western tack.
 Upon retirement, you could always find him in his shop restoring antique tractors or helping a friend with any mechanical problem they had.
 Ray never met a stranger, making life-long friends with many who just stopped in for some help with a vehicle or advice about anything that needed repair.
 He had a love for the outdoors and horses.
 He enjoyed any opportunity he had to hunt deer and elk.
 He spent countless days at the racetrack watching his champion racehorses run.
 He loved visiting with his family, friends and neighbors, and was always willing to help anyone in need.